servian/bigquery-view-analyzer/README.md

 ## Description
 `bigquery-view-analyzer` is a command-line tool for visualizing dependencies and managing permissions between BigQuery views.

-To authorize a vew, permissions must be granted at a dataset level for every view/table referenced in the view definition.
+To authorize a view, permissions must be granted at a dataset level for every view/table referenced in the view definition.
 This requirement cascades down to every view that's referenced by the parent view, they too must have permissions granted for every view/table they reference - and so on.
 This can quickly become difficult to manage if you have many nested views across multiple datasets and/or projects.

 `bigquery-view-analyzer` automatically resolves these dependencies and applies the relevant permissions to all views and datasets referenced by the parent view.